remram44/call_your_mom/README.md

 ## How do I install or deploy this

 This is a WSGI app using Django.
-To install it, you will need Python 3 and [pipenv](https://docs.pipenv.org/), then do `pipenv install`.
+To install it, you will need Python 3 and [poetry](https://poetry.eustace.io/), then do `poetry install`.

 Copy `website/settings.py.sample` to `website/settings.py` and read it over.

-Run `pipenv run python manage.py migrate` to setup the database (`db.sqlite3` by default).
+Run `poetry run python manage.py migrate` to setup the database (`db.sqlite3` by default).

-To start the development server, you can use `pipenv run python manage.py runserver`.
+To start the development server, you can use `poetry run python manage.py runserver`.

 To deploy this, you can use the WSGI app `website.wsgi`.